-Bidens to host UCONN, LSU basketball teams at WH this month
+Bidens to host UConn, LSU basketball teams at White House

-WASHINGTON (AP) — President Joe Biden and his wife, Jill, plan to welcome the men’s and women’s NCAA basketball champions to the White House on Friday, May 26.
+WASHINGTON (AP) — President Joe Biden and his wife, Jill, plan to welcome the men’s and women’s NCAA basketball champions to the White House later this month.

 The University of Connecticut Huskies men’s team beat San Diego State 76-59 in April to secure its fifth national title.
 The Louisiana State University Tigers women’s team won its first championship by beating the University of Iowa 102-85.